SaifAbdkf/boundaryAITask/README.md

-# 🪄 AI-Powered Survey Generator for BoundaryAI Backend Task
+# 🪄 AI-Powered Survey Generator

 A full-stack application that transforms user descriptions into structured surveys using OpenAI's API